sanspace/git-demo/README.md

 `git checkout -b new-branch` - create and switch to new-branch

-`git checout branch` - switch to branch
+`git checkout branch` - switch to branch

 ## Github

 Create a new repo on web UI and follow along the instructions.

 `git remote add origin <repo url>` - add a remote

 `git push -u origin master` - first time only

 going forward